blacklightpy/vaultofknowledge/home.md

 Welcome!

 This is the Vault of Knowledge, a public place where I take notes on things that I'm studying about.
-You call this a knowledge-base or to use the modern terminology, a second brain or digital garden.
+You can call this a knowledge-base or to use the modern terminology, a second brain or digital garden.

 The name for the website was inspired by a place of the same name in the game Sky: Children of The Light.
 # How to explore